RelationalAI/rai-sdk-java/README.md

 ## Examples

 Each of the examples in the `./examples` folder can be run from the command line.
-There are many ways to do this, the following is one method for running examples from the root of the repo without installing dependencies.
+There are many ways to do this in Java, the following is one method for running examples from the root of the repo without installing dependencies.

 Build the SDK jar file and copy dependencies with `mvn package`.